WvanWoerden/modLIP_real_embedding/README.md

 Dependencies required, including the version on which the scripts have been tested.

+- SageMath (10.5)
 - Pari/GP (2.15.4)
-- SageMath (10.5)
 - Numpy (1.26.3)
 - Matplotlib (3.8.0)
-- LaTeX (e.g. pdfTex, TeXLive)

-Generally, it should be sufficient to have a somewhat recent version of Sagemath and a LaTeX distribution installed as SageMath includes an installation of Pari/GP.
+Generally, it should be sufficient to have a somewhat recent version of Sagemath installed as SageMath includes an installation of Pari/GP.
 If the `gp` binary is not available one can replace it by `sage --gp`.
+We included a Dockerfile based on the image `sagemath/sagemath:10.5` which sets up a suitable environment to run the experiments in.

 # Plots